cbmuser/PET-PCG-2024/README.md

 In the early 80th HAL Laboratory in Japan created a programmable character set generator and sound device for PET/CBM computers.
 This used the userport and the charater-socket for connection.
 So it was very easy to use with the first BASIC 1 machines.
 Mike Naberenzy reversed the logic and reassembled the software.
 A big thanks for that !
 http://mikenaberezny.com/hardware/pet-cbm/hal-pcg-6500-graphics-board/
+It's also possible to rebuild the original hardware: https://github.com/InsaneDruid/PCG-6500 for the early BASIC1-machines.
+There you'll find also other usefull stuff for your PET.

 My version fits into the newer dynamic PET-board (CBM 2001/3001) and uses DMA-access at **$a000** or $9000 for transfering the chars.
 There is no CB2-sound, I want to combine this in the future with a joystick-adapter at the userport.
 ![PCB](https://github.com/cbmuser/PET-PCG-2024/blob/main/pcg2024_PCB.jpg)